Table of contents

 Geography and places of habitat can contribute to IBD.

-If you live in urban and industrialized areas you will be exposed to chemicals, materials, and diseases that can affect the digestive tract, making you at higher risk of having IBD.
+Suppose a person lives in urban and industrialized areas.
+In that case, they will be exposed to chemicals, materials, and diseases that can affect the digestive tract, making the person at higher risk of having IBD.

 In areas of cold climates, there’s a high risk of having inflamed digestive tracts.

-Certain lifestyle choices affect your digestive tract causing IBD.
+Certain lifestyle choices affect our digestive tract causing IBD.

 Foods that contain a high level of fat and calories heighten the risk of IBD.
 High cholesterol causes inflammation in the digestive tract.
 Caffeine also affects the tract.